Boricua College: Faculty

 The school employs a largely bilingual faculty and staff of 130 full-time and 100 part-time members.
-According to its Self Study Report (2014) to the Middle States Association of Colleges and Schools, in fall 2012-13 it had 59.5 full-time faculty and 25 part-time adjunct faculty.
-Over 90% are Latinos.
+According to its Self-Study Report (2014) to the Middle States Association of Colleges and Schools, in fall 2012–13 it had 59.5 full-time faculty and 25 part-time adjunct faculty.
+More than 90% are Latine.
 It serves a student population of 1,200.

 Campuses

 The college has four campuses: in Audubon Terrace, Washington Heights, Manhattan; North Williamsburg, Brooklyn; East Williamsburg, Brooklyn; and the Bronx.

 Accreditation

 Boricua College is accredited by the Middle States Association of Colleges and Schools.
 In the spring of 2014 the Teacher Education Accreditation Council (TEAC/CAEP) evaluated Boricua College's Audit Brief and recommended it "above standard" for TEAC's three quality principles: Candidate Learning, Faculty Learning, and Capacity and Commitment of the institution.
 TEAC/CAEP met and accepted the recommendation and accredited, for the maximum allowable of seven years (spring 2014 to spring 2021), the college's Bachelor of Science degree program in Childhood Education that included the Generic Studies Liberal Arts and Sciences core curriculum program, and the Masters in Science degree program in Teaching English to Speakers of Other Languages (TESOL).
 This national achievement complements the authorization of these programs by the New York State Education Department and the State Certification of the graduates.